thomaskuestner/CNNArt/utils/tfrecord/README.md

-The code base was developed and is maintained by Marc Fischer (marc.fischer@iss.uni-stuttgart.de)
+The code base was developed and is maintained by Marc Fischer (marc.fischer@iss.uni-stuttgart.de)<br/>
-- Many thanks for that -
+-- Many thanks for that --

-# Usage
+## Usage
 The example folder shows how to parse into tfrecord and load it with tensorflow.

 1. ex_conv_set.py: it parse all the data in the folder into tfrecord and save them into another director